mreider/sushi0/README.md

 ![unified services](readme_images/tour-unified.png)

 Click on a trace to see more information about it and click the trace id to go to a classic trace screen.
-Mention that this is exactly the same experience no matter if you're using OpenTelemetry or OneAgent.
+Mention that this is the same experience no matter if you're using OpenTelemetry or OneAgent.

 Show that the trace includes the OpenTelemetry error and logs.

 ![classic traces](readme_images/tour-classic-trace.png)

 Now it's time to look at some new things!
 We'll start with the new Distributed Tracing Experience.
 The number of traces is overwhelming so we will limit what we're looking at by using facets to view our Sushi application.
-An easy way to do that is to Add "environment" as a facet and filter on "prod", "test", and "canary" - mention that these are resource attributes on all of our OpenTelemetry spans.
+An easy way to do that is to Add "environment" as a facet and filter on "prod", "test", and "canary" - mention that these are resource attributes on all our OpenTelemetry spans.

 ![distributed tracing experience](readme_images/tour-trace-intelligence.png)

 Stay in the Distributed Tracing experience and adjust the facets to show more information about different environments and namespaces.
 The "test" namespace has errors.
-Selecting all of the namespaces, and choosing different services will show the distribution of response times between these services.
+Selecting all the namespaces and choosing different services will show the distribution of response times between these services.
 Choosing the db.name facet, and filtering on the database "sushi" (span view) will show response times of database calls.
 Remind the viewer that all of this is 100% OpenTelemetry information.
 There are no agents in this Kubernetes cluster.

 Next we can go to the [Sushi Notebook page](https://inx16596.sprint.apps.dynatracelabs.com/ui/document/v0/#share=068c2aee-daa3-43a0-8821-755276eeeb86) to further illustrate how we can ask questions about metrics, logs, and spans to do deeper analysis.
-Explain that DQL is an easy language, and that these queries should be easy to interpret, but also mention that we're building a CoPilot experience to translate English queries into DQL.
+Explain that DQL is an easy language, and that these queries should be easy to interpret, but also mention that we're building a Copilot experience to translate English queries into DQL.

 ![Notebooks](readme_images/tour-notebooks.png)